MEET OUR FAMILY AND TEAM

 The facilities at Parign Hak are simple.
 The main complex contains three double occupancy cabins, two cold water showers, a dining room/kitchen, and a meeting hall that holds a growing library and community craft store.
 Our maloca, or ceremonial space, is located about 10 minutes by foot from the main complex, surrounded by a beautiful garden full of medicinal and edible plants.

-*Please note - there is no electricity or Wifi at Pargin Hak.
+Please note that there is no electricity or wifi at Parign Hak.

 In the event of any emergency, we can get internet access and primary medical assistance in Shintuya, the nearby native community.